Colorado Springs Misdemeanor Lawyer

 - Criminal Tampering

-In Colorado, a misdemeanor is a crime punishable by a term in a county or local jail of fewer than 18 months.
+In Colorado, a misdemeanor is a crime that carries a misdemeanor penalty, which is punishable by a term in a county or local jail of fewer than 18 months.
 Fines may also be levied.

-- A Class 1 misdemeanor, the most serious type of misdemeanor in Colorado, is punishable by 6 to 18 months in jail, a fine of $500 to $5,000, or both.
+- A Class 1 misdemeanor, is the most serious type of misdemeanor in Colorado, and is punishable by 6 to 18 months in jail, a fine of $500 to $5,000, or both.

-- Class 3 misdemeanors are the least serious and are punishable by no more than 6 months in jail, a fine of $50 to $750, or both.
+- A Class 3 misdemeanor is the least serious and is punishable by no more than 6 months in jail, a fine of $50 to $750, or both.

 If you're facing misdemeanor criminal charges in Colorado, you likely have a lot to lose.
 This is a time when you will benefit from hiring a top criminal defense lawyer with a stellar reputation in the Colorado Springs area.
 Steven Rodemer has years of experience defending against all kinds of criminal accusations and is ready to help protect your rights.
 A former prosecutor, he now focuses on criminal defense in the Colorado Springs area and has earned the respect of judges, other lawyers, and former clients.
 He has earned the highest possible independent rating from AVVO—10 (superb) and is considered a rising star in the legal community because of his impressive track record in assisting his clients.